Contact Us

 Conduct return to work interviews

-By following up on each instance of absence you can help to identify individual reasons and wider trends, as well as track recurring absences and put in place processes with line-managers to better support employees on an individual basis.
+By following up each instance of absence by conducting return-to-work interview, you can help to identify individual reasons and wider trends, as well as track recurring absences and put in place processes with line managers to better support employees on an individual basis.

 Prioritise well-being and engagement